 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.

-Any questions regarding this Policy and our privacy practices should be sent by email [email protected] or by writing to:
+Any questions regarding this Policy and our privacy practices should be sent by email to [email protected] or in writing to:

 Manning & Company